Skip to Content

 When the bacon wrapped filet mignon is done to your preferred level of doneness, use a thick oven mitt to remove the skillet from the oven.
 Then let the steaks rest for 5 minutes before serving.

-What to serve with Bacon Wrapped Filet Mignon?
+What to Serve With Bacon Wrapped Filet Mignon

 Classic wedge salad – If you want a traditional starter, a wedge salad is a great choice.
 Cut a half of a head of lettuce into two sections.
 Then pour blue cheese dressing over each wedge.
 Then top with chopped tomatoes, chopped bacon and blue cheese crumbles.